The Voice Brasil season 10

 The tenth season of The Voice Brasil, premieres on TV Globo on Tuesday, October 26, 2021, in the 10:30 / 9:30 p.m.
 (BRT / AMT) slot, immediately following the special re-airing of the telenovela Império (2014).

 Claudia Leitte returned to the panel after a five-year hiatus, along with returning coaches Carlinhos Brown, Iza, Lulu Santos and Michel Teló, thus making it the first season to have five coaches.

 The season introduced "The Comeback Stage", where artists eliminated from the Blind Auditions, Knockouts, and Battles are selected and coached by Teló to form his team that will ultimately join the main competition in the "Cross Battles" round (which made a return for the first time since season seven).
 However, this season's Cross Battles were pre-recorded and, as result, does not feature the public vote component.
 Instead, the winner is determined by the three coaches not involved in the Battle.

 Giuliano Eriston was announced the winner of the season on December 23, 2021.
-This marked Michel Teló's sixth victory in seven seasons as a coach.
+This marked Michel Teló's sixth victory in seven seasons as a coach, the first artist that had a coach blocked in their blind audition (Claudia Leitte blocking Carlinhos Brown), & the first and only artist that chosen for the Comeback Stage went on to win the entire Brazilian season.